knht/eris-pagination/README.md

     - **Boolean** `options.extendedButtons` - Whether to show advanced pagination buttons (Jump to First & Last page)
         - Optional: **Yes**
         - Default: **False**
-    - **Boolean** `options.cycling` - If back to rist page when you click on next in last page or click last page when you click on back in first page.
+    - **Boolean** `options.cycling` - Cycle through all embeds jumping from the first page to the last page on going back and from the last page to the first page going forth.
         - Optional: **Yes**
         - Default: **False**
     - **Number** `options.startPage` - Which page (element) of the provided array to show first initially.